henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     ret$hml      <- ret$hml_buy - ret$hml_sell

-You can print in the display the portfolios return in each year:
+You can print portfolios' return in each year:

     paste("The returns of the Small minus Big portfolios are, respectively," ,round(ret$smb * 100 ,3),"%")